 The call for product agility requires development teams to ensure continuous delivery of solutions to customers and end-users.
 In this regard, the app development approach may have a decisive impact on the success of your production efforts and the choice of your team in general.

-Trunk based development (TBD) offers exactly what you need for the development synchronization, ensure effective version control and sustain the CI/CD pipeline.
+Trunk based development (TBD) offers exactly what you need for development synchronization, ensuring effective version control and sustaining the CI/CD pipeline.
 Favored by tech giants like Google and Meta, TBD is totally worth consideration when choosing the methodology for building applications.

 In this blog, we are going to explore the intricacies of trunk based development and discuss whether or not you should apply it to your project.